 From Hanoi to Sa Pa you can either take the sleeping train or the sleeping bus.

 We took the sleeping train.
 You can purchase tickets online, BUT: They are 4 times more expensive compared to buying tickets directly at the main train station.
 No kidding!

 Many travelers with limited time also take flights.
 A very common route to take is flights from Hanoi to Da Nang and Da Nang to Ho Chi Minh City.

-Check Kiwi.com to find flights across Vietnam.
+Check Skyscanner and Kiwi.com to find flights across Vietnam.
 JetAir is the Vietnamese Airline you will most likely end up booking.

 We took once a flight from Kuala Lumpur to Hanoi.
 A second time we took a flight from Hong Kong to Da Nang directly.
 It is a very common itinerary.
 There are also direct flights from Kuala Lumpur to Ho Chi Minh City.